 As a day trader, you don't need to trade all day.
-Actually, you will probably find more consistency by only trading two to three hours a day.
+You will probably find more consistency by only trading two to three hours a day.

 Manage Your Day Trading Risk

-You've picked a market, have equipment and software setup, and know sometimes that are good for day trading.
+You've picked a market, have equipment and software setup, and sometimes know what is good for day trading.
 Before you even start thinking about trading, you need to know how to control risk.

 Day traders should control risk in two ways: trade risk and daily risk.